 In order to exclude currency risk, the KION Group generally funds its leasing business in the local currency used in each market.

 Because of low default rates, counterparty risk has not been significant to date in the Group.
-The KION Group has not identified any material changes between 2014 and 2015.
+The KION Group has not identified any material changes between 2015 and 2016.
 The Group also mitigates any losses from defaults by its receipt of the proceeds from the sale of repossessed trucks.
 In addition, receivables management has been improved by enhancing the dunning process.
-The credit portfolio management system was updated during 2015.
-Besides the design of the business processes, it also encompassed the risk management and control processes.
+The credit risk management system was updated during 2016.
+Besides the design of the business processes, it also encompassed the risk management and risk control processes.

 Moreover, the KION Group offers the majority of financial services indirectly via selected financing partners that bear the risks of the finance transaction.
-As far as these financial services are concerned, the KION Group bears the counterparty risk in under 3 per cent (2014: 5 per cent) of cases.
+As far as these financial services are concerned, the KION Group bore the counterparty risk in under three per cent of cases (2015: three per cent).

 Human resources risks and legal risks